latex3/babel/README.md

 ### Latest changes

 ```
+3.47   2020-07-13
+       - Fixes:
+         - Spurious spaces when autoloading locales (bug introduced
+           in 3.46 when fixing #80).
+         - In dtx files, autoloading printed some spurious text
+           (because % is set to ignore, #87).
+       - New - \getlocaleproperty*, which doesn't raise an error.
+       - Basic ini+tex templates for about 500 languages in the GitHub
+         repository.

 3.46   2020-07-06
+       - Languages can now be optionally selected with their BCP 47
+         tags.
        - \BabelEnsureInfo now loads the basic data for the requested
          languages immediately (formerly it was done at the end of the
          preamble).